-Antonio Brown Loses It On NFL In Unhinged, Profanity-Laced Social Media Posts
+NESN

 The embattled wide receiver, who remains a free agent after getting cut by the New England Patriots in September, finally has a meeting set for next week with the NFL over the numerous allegations of sexual misconduct, including rape, against him.

-Shortly after news broke that Brown was getting a meeting with the NFL, the wideout absolutely lost it on social media, posting multiple profanity-laced messages.
+Shortly after news of Brown’s meeting broke, the wideout absolutely lost it on social media, posting multiple profanity-laced messages.

-First, there was this tweet that read: “Imagine conforming to a system giving it a 100 percent to see them treat me like this is unfairly !
+First, there was this tweet accusing the league of racism that read: “Imagine conforming to a system giving it a 100 percent to see them treat me like this is unfairly !
 Making money off my sweat and blood (Expletive) the @NFL I’ll never play in that (expletive) treat black people the worse!
 Clear my name and go (expletive) your self.”

-Then he doubled down by posting to Instagram.
+Then he doubled down with a since-deleted Instagram post.

 “(Expletive) @nfl I’m going down another path no more making money off my blood and sweat!
 No more control of my name and body clear my name I am done with it !
 So you fantasy (expletives) can let it go 🥂”

 This isn’t the first time he’s gone on social media tirades and declared he was done with the NFL, doing so shortly after the Patriots cut him.
-He deleted those tweets shortly thereafter and walked back the claim that he was done with the NFL.
+He deleted those tweets shortly thereafter and walked back the claim he was done with the NFL.

 Thumbnail photo via Steve Mitchell/USA TODAY Sports Images